 I also wanted to feature Marie to illustrate an alternative blogging format to those who prefer not to write — video.

-Although Marie has great written content, her bread and butter has always been “MarieTV,” a video series consisting of helpful how-tos, interviews, and more.
-The YouTube channel she created for the series currently has over 114,000 subscribers.
+Although Marie has great written content, her bread and butter have always been “MarieTV,” a video series consisting of helpful how-tos, interviews, and more.
+The YouTube channel she created for the series is wildly popular and always growing.

 - It allows visitors to see more of you.